sagemath/sagewiki_to_gh-2022-10-10/DownloadGuide.md

 == Operating System ==

 The first thing you have to know is your [[http://en.wikipedia.org/wiki/Operating_System|operating system]].
-Is it Windows, Linux, Mac OS X, Solaris, FreeBDS, etc. The second most important thing, if applicable, is your type of [[http://en.wikipedia.org/wiki/CPU|CPU]]: is it a 32-bit CPU, a 64-bit CPU, or something else like "atom" for some netbooks?
+Is it Windows, Linux, Mac OS X, Solaris, FreeBSD, etc. The second most important thing, if applicable, is your type of [[http://en.wikipedia.org/wiki/CPU|CPU]]: is it a 32-bit CPU, a 64-bit CPU, or something else like "atom" for some netbooks?
 On Linux, you can use the command
 {{{
 uname -a
 }}}